gvwilson/thirdbit/src/fiction/iffy/index.md

 "They warned me that I might find Corporal Kibbens somewhat overwhelming at first, but she served with distinction in the Fourth Augmented Infantry during the evacuation of Hawai'i, and was decorated posthumously twice during the defense of Auckland.
-She was an outstanding soldier, and I am proud to be her inductee."
+She was an outstanding soldier, and I am proud to serve as her."

 Iffy took a step forward,
 some part of her thinking that if only she took Honesty by the shoulders and shook der hard enough